 “A book I wish I had written”, writes former chef and now academic economist, Professor Ted P. Schmidt.
 The book succeeds “brilliantly in a radical project” for politics professor Janet Flammang.
 “Meals Matter is a passionate call to create a more convivial world,” according to professor of European history Bertram M. Gordon.
 More reactions to the book.

-Here is the cover of my first work, One Continuous Picnic, a gastronomic history of Australia, which appeared in 1982, with a new edition in 2007.
+Here is the cover of One Continuous Picnic, a gastronomic history of Australia, which appeared in 1982, with an expanded edition in 2007.
 It was inspired by living for a year in a former watermill down an ancient Roman road near Radda-in-Chianti in Italy, and then setting up the Cantina di Toia restaurant in another Tuscan town, Bacchereto.
-The contrast with my own country was so sensual, important and revelatory that Jennifer Hillier and I ran the ground-breaking Uraidla Aristologist restaurant in the Adelaide Hills for 15 years, and I kept up gastronomical research.
-Here is a list of my books.
+Symons found the contrast with his own country was so sensual, important and revelatory that he researched that book, Jennifer Hillier and he ran the ground-breaking Uraidla Aristologist restaurant in the Adelaide Hills for 15 years, and he kept up gastronomical research, including completing a Ph.D.

 Why do human beings cook?
 Who are our gastronomic heroes – that’s beyond Epicurus, Thomas Jefferson, Brillat-Savarin and M.F.K.
 Fisher?
 What’s the origin of the flat white?
 So many questions … while grateful for good food and company.